aws-amplify/amplify-js/docs/media/quick_start.md

 - [Sign up for an AWS Account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 - Install [Node.js®](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) if they are not already on your machine.

-Note: Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running `node -v` and `npm -v` in a terminal/console window.
-Older versions may produce errors and are unsupported.
+Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running `node -v` and `npm -v` in a terminal/console window.
 {: .callout .callout--action}

-Now, install and configure the Amplify CLI globally.
+- Install and configure the Amplify CLI.

 ```bash
 $ npm install -g @aws-amplify/cli
 $ amplify configure
 ```

-Check the minimum requirements for your development environment.

 ## Step 2.
 Create a New Project